ArachnidaDuality/platonic-povm-groups/README.md

 # Symmetry Groups of the Platonic Solid POVMs: Binary Polyhedral Groups as Quantum Circuits

-A BSc thesis, and the code that produced every number in it. **→ [`paper/bsc-thesis.pdf`](paper/bsc-thesis.pdf)** (pre-submission).
+A BSc thesis, and its code. **→ [`paper/bsc-thesis.pdf`](paper/bsc-thesis.pdf)** (pre-submission).

 Behind every Platonic-solid POVM stands a group: the rotations carrying the solid to itself, lifted through the SU(2) → SO(3) double cover to one of the three *binary polyhedral groups* 2T, 2O, 2I — the exceptional finite subgroups of SU(2), and exactly the unitaries that permute the measurement's outcomes.
-The thesis constructs those groups, synthesizes all 24 + 48 + 120 elements as explicit circuits over a minimal gate set, weighs what they cost, and then puts the measurements to work in a classical-shadows estimation study.
+The thesis constructs those groups, synthesizes all 24 + 48 + 120 elements as explicit circuits over a minimal gate set, weighs what they cost, and then considers the measurements in classical shadow estimation.

 ```
 paper/   manuscript (LaTeX + PDF) and its standalone figures